By Anderson Cummings Drawhorn on September 22, 2025

 Missing critical deadlines or misunderstanding how liability is applied in Texas can close the door on your claim, leaving you unable to pursue the compensation you may deserve.

 Filing a personal injury claim without a lawyer is possible, but not without challenges.
 Insurance companies know how to protect their bottom line, and mistakes in the process can cost you valuable compensation.
-At Anderson, Cummings & Drawhorn, we are here to help you understand your options and protect your rights.
+At Anderson, Cummings & Drawhorn, LLP, we are here to help you understand your options and protect your rights.

 Call us today at 817-920-9000 or contact us online for a free, no-obligation consultation.